 - Also in 2012, SUEZ Ventures subscribed to a cleantech start-up fund “Demeter 3 Amorçage” specific to capital investment in start-ups or projects in the beginning phases of innovative technological development in the fields of water, waste treatment or renewable energy.
 The Group thereby increases it development capacity through partnerships with young, dynamic enterprises which innovate within its core activities.

 - In May 2013, SUEZ Ventures and the DEMETER 3 seed fund jointly support the development of COGEBIO, a young Lyon-based company that has developed a solution for biomass gasification.

 From a variety of agriculture and forestry by-products, the GASCLEAN gasifier can produce in a very cost-effective way synthesis gas that is clean and directly recoverable, in accordance with the most stringent regulations on air emissions.

 After its first commercial success, COGEBIO aims to extend the use of GASCLEAN to energy recovery from waste (wood, compost …).

-- In May 2014, Blue Orange and the DEMETER 3 seed fund have teamed up again to invest in the development of Agri-Esprit.
+- In May 2014, SUEZ Ventures and the DEMETER 3 seed fund have teamed up again to invest in the development of Agri-Esprit.
 Based in Strasbourg, Agri-Esprit is a young innovative company specializing in the design and implementation of computer systems for the agricultural world.
 Agri-Esprit provides farmers with tools and services for the optimization of agricultural production.
 It relies for this on an innovative, highly flexible and dynamic system that integrates and manages agricultural data from various sources, including real time.